Canfry/todo-app-v2-backend/README.md

   - [Framer-motion](htpps://www.framer.com/motion) A fantastic library to easily animate your react jsx elements or components.
   - [Tailwindcss](https://www.tailwindcss.com) The very famous CSS framework that makes you style your project quickly.
   - [Vercel](https://www.vercel.com) A wonderful plateform to deploy quickly your frontend apps.
-  - [React-query](https://react-query-v3.tanstack.com/) To manage your data fectching in react projects.
+  - [TanStack Query](https://tanstack.com/query/latest) To manage your data fectching in react projects.
   - [Axios](https://axios-http.com/) To fetch endpoints.

 - ### Set up the project